The $40/month Decision Every Developer Is Making Right Now

 The Numbers That Actually Matter (April 2026)

-Claude Code's agent harness — 40+ built-in tools, autonomous execution loop — is engineered to work lean.
-On benchmarks, Claude Code scores 80.8% on SWE-bench Verified (industry standard for autonomous coding tasks).
+On SWE-bench Verified, the industry standard for autonomous coding tasks, Claude Code scores 80.8%.
 That's with access to a 1 million token context window — fully available with Opus 4.6 since March 2026.
 No surcharge.
 Just the full context of your entire codebase in every session.

 Pricing: The Credit Trap vs Rolling Limits